Lawrence's 3 TDs lead No. 1 Clemson to 41-23 win vs Virginia - WHIZ News

-The Tigers (3-0, 2-0 Atlantic Coast Conference) looked a bit sluggish after a week off, but heated up against the Cavaliers (1-1, 1-1) when their offensive stars — Lawrence, Rodgers and tailback Travis Etienne — got rolling.
+“They jump out on teams so quickly, they put you on your heels and never let you recover,” Cavaliers coach Bronco Mendenhall said.

+Virginia tried, though, cutting it to 27-17 midway through the third period.
+That’s when Lawrence found Etienne for a final scoring throw to restore Clemson’s momentum.

-Clemson was up just 3-0 late in the first quarter when Etienne went for a 16-yard scoring run — nearly losing his balance after a couple of hits before powering into the end zone.
+It took some time for Clemson to fire up after returning from a bye week.
+The Tigers led just 3-0 in the first quarter when Etienne went for a 16-yard scoring run — nearly losing his balance after a couple of hits before powering into the end zone.
 Lawrence and Rodgers opened things up with a pair of scoring passes in the final six minutes before halftime.

-Rodgers caught a laser-like throw from the junior passer for a 27-yard TD, deftly toe-tapping the grass before going out of bounds.

-After safety Nolan Turner’s interception on Virginia’s next possession, Lawrence and Rodgers were at it again — the receiver taking a simple swing pass and leaping over defender Nick Grant to reach the end zone for a 24-3 lead.

-Virginia, pounded by the Tigers 62-17 last December in the ACC Championship game, fought back to cut it to 27-17 midway through the third period, but Lawrence found Etienne near the goal line for a 4-yard scoring pass.
+Virginia, pounded by the Tigers 62-17 last December in the ACC Championship game, fought back to make it 27-17 midway through the third, but Lawrence found Etienne near the goal line for a 4-yard scoring pass.

-Clemson coach Dabo Swinney compared the game to taking “a little Robitussin” for a cough.
+Clemson coach Dabo Swinney compared the game to taking “a little Robitussin” for a cough with his team’s stumbles.

-“It didn’t look real good for a little while there,” he said.
-“We were sloppy.
-We missed a lot of opportunities.”

 Still, Swinney said his players came out with a win and will learn from this one.
 “We have a lot to improve on,” he said.
 “We are going to have to improve.”